willicc/Twitter-auto-comments-with-multiple-accounts/README.md

-# Twiiter-auto-comments-with-multiple-accounts
+# Twiiter auto like retweet comments with multiple accounts with different comment
-Twiiter auto comments with multiple accounts using selenium with python
+Twiiter auto like retweet comments with multiple accounts with different comment using selenium with python

 Here, I have added up to 2 accounts which will auto-login and auto-comment to the post.